coracle-social/coracle/README.md

 ## Environment

-You can also optionally create an `.env.local` file and populate it with the following environment variables (see `.env` for examples):
+You can also optionally create an `.env` file and populate it with the following environment variables (see `.env` for examples):

 - `VITE_DEFAULT_PUBKEYS` - A comma-separated list of hex pubkeys for bootstrapping web of trust.
 - `VITE_PLATFORM_URL` - The url where the app will be hosted.
 This is only used for build-time population of meta tags.